praveenvishal/Prototype--Camera/README.md

 # Prototype--Camera
-This project is an attempt to build Camera on Android Platform .
+This project is an attempt to build Advanced Camera on Android Platform .
 For now Basic Features of this camera will be :
 1. Filter like instagram using gpu image filter.
 2. Sharing with friends